Skip to Main Content

 Best for Undergraduate borrowers from low-income families Borrowers who don’t qualify for need-based aid Graduate students who have maxed out unsubsidized loans; parents Borrowers who have maxed out federal loans; borrowers with excellent credit

-In addition, the Department of Education allows Direct PLUS loans to cover any remaining college costs that have not been taken care of by financial aid.
+In addition, the Department of Education allows Direct PLUS loans to cover any remaining college costs that have not been covered by financial aid.

 Types of federal student loans